M1chael910/CIS106-Michael-Murphy/README.md

 I chose JS for this course because of how popular and powerful it is for web development.
 I plan to use VS Code for most of my development because of how good it is for web development.
 I used the code editor Atom for a little bit, but I prefer VS-Code overall.

+## Assignment 3

+This assignment was a really good review of the basics for me, especially when tackling a new programming language.
+Some of the things I learned about were Data Types, the order of operations, Data type conversions, and the input-process-output-model.
+I plan to use this to further my knowledge of javascript to work on becoming a web developer.